Percy Bysshe Shelley: Marriage to Harriet Westbrook

-In late December 1810, Shelley had met Harriet Westbrook, a pupil at the same boarding school as Shelley's sisters.
+In late December 1810, Shelley had met Harriet Westbrook, a pupil at the same boarding school as his sisters.
 They corresponded frequently that winter and also after Shelley had been expelled from Oxford.
 Shelley expounded his radical ideas on politics, religion and marriage to Harriet, and they gradually convinced each other that she was oppressed by her father and at school.
-Shelley's infatuation with Harriet developed in the months following his expulsion, when he was under severe emotional strain due to the conflict with his family, his bitterness over the breakdown of his romance with his cousin Harriet Grove, and his unfounded belief that he might be suffering from a fatal illness.
+Shelley's infatuation with Harriet developed in the months following his expulsion, when he was under severe emotional strain due to the conflict with his family, his bitterness over the breakdown of his romance with his cousin Harriet Grove, and his unfounded belief that he might have a fatal illness.
 At the same time, Harriet Westbrook's elder sister Eliza, to whom Harriet was very close, encouraged the young girl's romance with Shelley.
 Shelley's correspondence with Harriet intensified in July, while he was holidaying in Wales, and in response to her urgent pleas for his protection, he returned to London in early August.
-Putting aside his philosophical objections to matrimony, he left with the sixteen-year-old Harriet for Edinburgh on 25 August 1811, and they were married there on the 28th.
+Putting aside his philosophical objections to matrimony, he left with the 16-year-old Harriet for Edinburgh, Scotland, on 25 August 1811, and they were married there on 28 August.

 Hearing of the elopement, Harriet's father, John Westbrook, and Shelley's father, Timothy, cut off the allowances of the bride and groom.
 (Shelley's father believed his son had married beneath him, as Harriet's father had earned his fortune in trade and was the owner of a tavern and coffee house.)
 Surviving on borrowed money, Shelley and Harriet stayed in Edinburgh for a month, with Hogg living under the same roof.
 The trio left for York in October, and Shelley went on to Sussex to settle matters with his father, leaving Harriet behind with Hogg.
 Shelley returned from his unsuccessful excursion to find that Eliza had moved in with Harriet and Hogg.
 Harriet confessed that Hogg had tried to seduce her while Shelley had been away.
 Shelley, Harriet and Eliza soon left for Keswick in the Lake District, leaving Hogg in York.

-At this time Shelley was also involved in an intense platonic relationship with Elizabeth Hitchener, a 28-year-old unmarried schoolteacher of advanced views, with whom he had been corresponding.
-Hitchener, whom Shelley called the "sister of my soul" and "my second self", became his confidante and intellectual companion as he developed his views on politics, religion, ethics and personal relationships.
-Shelley proposed that she join him, Harriet and Eliza in a communal household where all property would be shared.
+For a year from June 1811, Shelley was also involved in an intense platonic relationship with Elizabeth Hitchener, a 28-year-old unmarried schoolteacher with whom he was corresponding frequently.
+Hitchener became his confidante and intellectual companion as he developed his views on politics, religion, ethics and personal relationships.
+Shelley became increasingly radicalised as the war with Napoleon brought economic recession, food riots, and government suppression of political dissent.
+He proposed that Hitchener join him, Harriet and Eliza in a communal household where all property would be shared.